Based on our extensive research, our team of investing experts has put together this list of the top international brokers in Germany.

-#1. eToro – Awarded Top Commision-Free Stock Broker
+#1. eToro – Real Stocks Commision-Free

 eToro known as the social investing platform, is geared towards investors that prefer to trade shares, commodities, cryptocurrencies and also forex pairs.
-Through its online platform a client has access to over 60 cryptocurrencies that one can choose from, which is a large selection when compared to some other online brokers.
+Through its online platform a client has access to over 60 CFD cryptocurrencies that one can choose from, which is a large selection when compared to some other online brokers.
 The ability to match the moves of other experienced traders is also a great feature. eToro broker aims to revolutionize the process of investing while also educating newcomers, helping them hone their financial skills.

 Germans can trade on eToro with over 5000 financial instruments: